geneontology/noctua_app_stack/production/PRODUCTION_README.md

 Modify the stack configuration file as follows:

-- `S3_BUCKET: REPLACE_ME_APACHE_LOG_BUCKET` This should be `S3_BUCKET: go-service-logs-noctua-production` for production or `S3_BUCKET: go-service-logs-noctua-test` for test instance
+- `S3_BUCKET: REPLACE_ME_APACHE_LOG_BUCKET` This should be `S3_BUCKET: go-service-logs-noctua-production` for production or `S3_BUCKET: go-service-logs-noctua-development` for test instance
 - `USE_QOS: 0` should be `USE_QOS: 1`
 - `S3_SSL_CERTS_LOCATION: s3://REPLACE_ME_CERT_BUCKET/REPLACE_ME_DOMAIN.tar.gz` should be `S3_SSL_CERTS_LOCATION: s3://go-service-lockbox/geneontology.org.tar.gz` for production or `S3_SSL_CERTS_LOCATION: s3://go-service-lockbox/geneontology.io.tar.gz` for test instance.
 Replace as specified in Prerequisites 6 (Item 6b)

 Refer to Prerequisites 5 - Copy Blazegraph journal file into /tmp directory and update `REPLACE_ME_FILE_PATH` with full complete path.
-This may have to be done in a separate terminal which can run docker commands. docker cp blazegraph-production.jnl.gz go-dev:/tmp.
-In docker environment unzip file using gunzip /tmp/blazegraph-production.jnl.gz or retrieve file using something similar to cd /tmp && wget http://skyhook.berkeleybop.org/blazegraph-20230611.jnl
+This may have to be done in a separate terminal which can run docker commands.
+E.g.: `docker cp blazegraph.jnl noctua-devops:/tmp/blazegraph-2025-04-11.jnl`.
+Make sure the file is unzipped in the docker image.
+This image may also be produced using the Noctua/Minerva Outage SOP.
+Or, alternatively, retrieve file using something similar to `cd /tmp && wget http://skyhook.berkeleybop.org/blazegraph-20230611.jnl`.

 - `BLAZEGRAPH_JOURNAL: REPLACE_ME_FILE_PATH # /tmp/blazegraph-20230611.jnl` should be `BLAZEGRAPH_JOURNAL: /tmp/blazegraph-production.jnl`
-- `noctua_host: REPLACE_ME # noctua.geneontology.org or noctua.geneontology.io For production, update to current production system `noctua_host: http://noctua.geneontology.org` or `noctua_host: http://noctua.geneontology.io` for testing.
+- `noctua_host: REPLACE_ME # noctua.geneontology.org or noctua.geneontology.io` For production, update to current production system `noctua_host: noctua.geneontology.org` or `noctua_host: noctua.geneontology.io` for testing.
 Replace as specified in Prerequisites 6 (Item 6f)

 Refer to Prerequisites 6 - Replace as specified in Prerequisites 6 (Item 6c)- Update year, month and date for current workspace.
 This is also same as Workflow Step 4, 'dns_record_name'

-- `noctua_host_alias: REPLACE_ME` should be `noctua_host_alias: noctua-production-YYYY-MM-DD.geneontology.org` or  `noctua_host_alias: ___-noctua-test-YYYY-MM-DD.geneontology.io`
+- `noctua_host_alias: REPLACE_ME` should be `noctua_host_alias: noctua-production-YYYY-MM-DD.geneontology.org` or  `noctua_host_alias: noctua-development-YYYY-MM-DD.geneontology.io`

-- `noctua_lookup_url: REPLACE_ME # https://noctua-production-2024-10-15.geneontology.org or https://aes-noctua-test-2024-10-15.geneontology.io` For production, should be `noctua_lookup_url: noctua-production-YYYY-MM-DD.geneontology.org` or for testing, `noctua_lookup_url:  ___-noctua-test-YYYY-MM-DD.geneontology.io`.
+- `noctua_lookup_url: REPLACE_ME # https://noctua-production-2024-10-15.geneontology.org or https://aes-noctua-test-2024-10-15.geneontology.io` For production, should be `noctua_lookup_url: https://noctua-production-YYYY-MM-DD.geneontology.org` or for testing, `noctua_lookup_url: https://noctua-test-YYYY-MM-DD.geneontology.io`.
 Refer to Prerequisites 6  Replace as specified in Prerequisites 6 (Item 6d)
-- `golr_neo_lookup_url: REPLACE_ME # https://golr-aux.geneontology.org/solr/ or https://golr-aux.geneontology.io/solr/` For production, should be `golr_neo_lookup_url: https://noctua-golr.berkeleybop.org/` or for testing, `golr_neo_lookup_url: https://noctua-golr.berkeleybop.org/`.
+- `golr_neo_lookup_url: REPLACE_ME # https://golr-aux.geneontology.org/solr/ or https://golr-aux.geneontology.io/solr/` For production, should be `golr_neo_lookup_url: https://noctua-golr.berkeleybop.org/` or for testing, you will likely use the instance of AmiGO/GOlr loaded with NEO (see above) that you stoof up; the URL would be like: `golr_neo_lookup_url: https://golr-development-2025-04-11.geneontology.io/solr/`.
 Refer to Prerequisites 6  Replace as specified in Prerequisites 6 (Item 6g)

 Refer to Prerequisites 3 and update the github client id and github client secret